jsuyash1514/Graph-Kit/README.md

 # Guideline for Contributors

-If you want to contribute to improve this library, please read [our guidelines].<--- Link to CONTRIBUTING.md
+If you want to contribute to improve this library, please read [our guidelines](https://github.com/jsuyash1514/GraphLibrary/blob/master/CONTRIBUTING.md).

 -----------> Breifly describe the bugs or drawbacks if any